-26 Mar Conditions that Cause Back Pain
+26 Mar Back Pain Conditions and Treatment

 The most common pain complaint Dr. Nikesh Seth hears about is back pain.
 That’s no surprise, since back pain is the leading cause of disabilities around the world—and it’s also the most common pain treated at Integrated Pain Consultants.
 However, why back pain is so prevalent is another question.